godaddy/gasket/packages/gasket-engine/README.md

 The above will resolve all Plugins and Presets from within `./someapp` instead of resolving relative to the current directory.

+## Tracing

+The Gasket engine uses the [`debug`](https://www.npmjs.com/package/debug) package to trace the plugin lifecycle.
+If you set the `DEBUG` environment variable to `gasket:engine` you'll see additional output in `stderr` indicating when things are invoked.

 ## License

 [MIT](./LICENSE.md)